Michaelibrahim93/palm-outsourcing-chat/README.md

 - Use `ListAdapter` with `DiffUtil` and `submitList()` inside the observer.
 - This ensures only the changed items are updated, improving performance and keeping code cleaner.
 - Search about `ListAdapter` vs `RecyclerView.Adapter` for more details.
+(to encourage junior developers to search themselves about the best solutions)

 ## Staged Refactor